BoAi01/CS4248-Authorship-Attribution/README.md

 # CS4248-Authorship-Attribution

+This is the course project of CS4248 Natural Language Processing at the National University of Singapore, instructed by Prof Hwee Tou Ng (AY2021/22).
+Our project was ranked the second highest in the cohort, but the repo is no longer under maintanance.

+If you are intersted in the authorship attribution, you are welcome to check out our publication out of this project.
+See [this repo](https://github.com/BoAi01/Contra-X) for more details.

 ## Env setup
 PyTorch needs to be compiled with the correct CUDA version.
 Example for CUDA 11: </p>
 ```conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch ``` </p>